DevXT-LLC/ezlocalai/README.md

 If using Windows and trying to run locally, it is unsupported, but you will need [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) at a minimum in addition to the above.

-## Find a Model

-The first thing you will need to do is find a model you want to use.

-[Browse models on Hugging Face for GGUF format by clicking here.
-TheBloke](https://huggingface.co/TheBloke?search_models=GGUF) generally sticks to the same naming convention for his models, so you can just use the model repository name like `TheBloke/Mistral-7B-OpenOrca-GGUF` and it will automatically download the model from Hugging Face.
-If the model repositories are not in the format he uses, you can use the full URL to the model of the download link like `https://huggingface.co/TheBloke/Mistral-7B-OpenOrca-GGUF/resolve/main/mistral.7b.q5_k_s.gguf` and it will download the quantized model from Hugging Face.

 ## Clone the repository

 ```bash